Koenig Memorandum: Main content

 Further elements in the memorandum included Koenig's reflection that, "Social and economic security free[s] the individual and the family from economic worries ... and give[s] him, consciously and subconsciously, leisure time for social and nationalistic thoughts that are exploited by hostile elements to generate ferment and bitterness."
 As one practical measure to help obviate this end, Koenig proposed "neutralizing grants to large families."

 An English translation of the full report appeared in SWASIA.

 References to the Koenig Memorandum in books on the Middle East

-In his book, "Deliberate Deceptions: Facing the Facts About The U.S.-Israeli Relationship," Paul Findley cites among other examples, the recommendations of the Koenig Memorandum, to refute the common pro-Zionist assessment that Jewish citizens of Israel "do not have more rights than their non-Jewish fellows."
+In his book, Deliberate Deceptions: Facing the Facts About The U.S.-Israeli Relationship, Paul Findley cites among other examples, the recommendations of the Koenig Memorandum, to refute the common pro-Zionist assessment that Jewish citizens of Israel "do not have more rights than their non-Jewish fellows."
 He notes that these recommendations included encouraging emigration of Palestinian Arabs through study abroad programs and giving "preferential treatment to Jewish groups or individuals rather than to Arabs."
-Edward Said thoroughly analysed the Memorandum on his "The Question of Palestine", firstly published in 1979.
+Edward Said thoroughly analysed the Memorandum in his book The Question of Palestine, first published in 1979.
 According to him, "Nothing in Koenig's report conflicts with the basic dichotomy in Zionism, that is, benevolence toward Jews and an essential but paternalistic hostility toward Arabs".